UPDATED JULY 2020:

 In testing, I found KartraTM much easier to use than Infusionsoft.
 But then again, I am already familiar with Infusionsoft so that may have helped me to pick up KartraTM quicker as the concept is similar.
 (I must add here that I do appreciate all that Infusionsoft can do.
 I just find it too complex for many small business owners.)

-Also, for anyone who has a business selling physical products, Kartra may not be the best option for you.
-The main reason is that, at the time of writing this review, Kartra is not set up for customers to order multiple numbers of items.
+Also, for anyone who has a business selling physical products, Kartra may is quite suitable for you to use too.
+Originally, Kartra was not set up for customers to order multiple numbers of items.
 It was specifically designed for digital products.

 For me, I’ve transferred everything from my previous system – which served me very well – over to KartraTM.